By: Carly Levy

 Last October, Dave Newman’s friends noticed that he was slurring his speech and were so concerned, they informed his wife about it.
 At first, Dave and his wife Jennifer didn’t think much of it – until the symptoms became more apparent.

 The Coral Springs couple began seeing various specialists to find out what was going on with the 48-year-old father of five.
-When the diagnosis was amyotrophic lateral sclerosis – also known as Lou Gehrig’s disease, his family was devastated said his wife.
+When the diagnosis was amyotrophic lateral sclerosis – also known as Lou Gehrig’s disease, his family was devastated, said his wife.

 Residents of the Country Club community, both Dave and Jennifer, are from the New Jersey and New York area.
-Dave moved to Coral Springs in 1973 with Jennifer moving four years later.
-A graduate of Coral Springs High School, Dave met Jennifer in 1995 through mutual friends and Jennifer said that after she took one look at his smile, she was hooked.
+Dave moved to Coral Springs in 1973, with Jennifer moving four years later.
+A graduate of Coral Springs High School, Dave met Jennifer in 1995 through mutual friends, and Jennifer said that after she took one look at his smile, she was hooked.
 They were married four years later.

 Jennifer currently works as the Operations Vice President of a startup insurance company, Capital Management, and Dave works part-time as a foreman at his brother’s business, Newman’s Quality Construction.
-However, before he was diagnosed with ALS, he was a coach for the City of Coral Springs where he oversaw football, basketball, soccer, and baseball.
-Jennifer said Dave loved working with the children and developing their talents, and parents would often tell him what an great influence he was to their children and how generous he was to devote his time to them.
+However, before he was diagnosed with ALS, he was a coach for the City of Coral Springs, where he oversaw football, basketball, soccer, and baseball.
+Jennifer said Dave loved working with the children and developing their talents, and parents would often tell him what a great influence he was to their children and how generous he was to devote his time to them.

 Dave and Jennifer have five children: Kris, 28, Trevor, 21, Brooke, 19, and 16-year-old twins Morgan and Zachary.
 As a family, they enjoy going out to dinner, movies, playing sports, or traveling to see their two children attending college in South Carolina and Orlando.

-Currently, Dave is in the early stages of ALS working through his speech issues.
+Currently, Dave is in the early stages of ALS, working through his speech issues.
 Last week, the family had their first appointment at the University of Miami and will be working with an ALS center for the next month.

-“No two people are alike with this disease, so it’s impossible to be prepared because you don’t know what each day is going to bring and how each person will develop symptoms as they go.” said Jennifer.
+“No two people are alike with this disease, so it’s impossible to be prepared because you don’t know what each day is going to bring and how each person will develop symptoms as they go,” said Jennifer.

 ALS is a rare disease that attacks and kills the nerve cells that control voluntary muscles.
 The nerves lose the ability to activate specific muscles, which causes the muscles to become weak and leads to paralysis.
 ALS is progressive, meaning it gets worse over time.
 The Centers for Disease Control and Prevention estimates that approximately 12,000-15,000 Americans have ALS.
-While there is currently no cure for ALS, Jennifer said that the family is giving him as much love, hope, and support as possible to help him get through this dark and difficult time.
+While there is currently no cure for ALS, Jennifer said that the family gives him as much love, hope, and support as possible to help him get through this dark and difficult time.